 - Sadist: He could rival Shigaraki in this department.
 He killed the Water-Horse duo, but he made sure to torture them before he did.
 He shows himself ready to do the same to Izuku during their fight.

 - Slasher Smile: His default look whenever he's fighting or just looking to terrify someone.
 But mostly expressed when he's killing people and causing pain he's shown with a huge grin on his face.

 - Super Strength: His Quirk, "Muscle Augmentation", wraps his body in muscle fibers to increase his strength.

 - Super Toughness: 5% Full Cowl doesn't even phase him.
-He can even shrug off One for All at 100%, meaning that he could tank blows from All Might himself.
-One for All at 1000000%, however, not so much.
+He can even shrug off One for All at 100%, possibly meaning that he could tank a few blows from All Might himself.
+One for All at "1,000,000%" (actually Deku pushing himself to way beyond his limits), however, not so much.